SecOpsPete/threat-hunting-scenarios/unauthorized-tor-activity/README.md

 ### 🔎 Step 1: File Download and Creation Artifacts

-Using the `DeviceFileEvents` table, we filtered for file names containing the string `"tor"` on the device `pvr-hunting2`.
+Using the `DeviceFileEvents` table, I filtered for file names containing the string `"tor"` on the device `pvr-hunting2`.
 This search returned evidence that the user `azurepeter` had downloaded the TOR installer executable:
 `tor-browser-windows-x86_64-portable-14.5.3.exe`.

 Additionally, two user-generated text files were found: `shoppinglist.txt`, which was later renamed to `TORshopping.txt`.
 This behavior may suggest either note-taking related to the installation or an attempt to obfuscate the file’s intent.